jstar88/Editable/README.md

     //or public
     $f->addPublicFunction("sayHello2",$callback);
 ```
-* The first argument rappresent the function name, the second its definition.
+* The first argument represent the function name, the second its definition.
 * `$callback` must be  [callable](http://php.net/manual/en/language.types.callable.php) or a [closure](http://php.net/manual/en/functions.anonymous.php).
 * You can't assign the same function both private and public.
 * If the function already exist an exception will be thrown.